 As part of the commemoration of the Accord’s 50th anniversary Honda has released some design illustrations that have never before been digitized.
 These drawings stem from the ideation process, in which designers unleash their creativity to see what sticks.
-One of the early sketches has the Accord’s roofline extending almost to the taillights before angling downward in a shooting brake profile.
-A body-colored B-pillar and panoramic window over the rear seats and cargo area would have been ahead of its time.
+One of the early sketches had the Accord’s roofline extending almost to the taillights before angling downward in a shooting brake profile.
+The panoramic window over the rear seats and cargo area would have been ahead of its time.

 Building on the success of the Civic, Honda wanted to give Accord owners peace of mind.
 It was right there in the name, which means “harmony”.
 The first half of the 70s was marked by concerns about the oil crisis and the build-up of pollution in urban areas.
 By the second half of the decade, customers were ready to shake off such worries and step into a more leisurely state of mind.